Nina Ansary: Career

 In 2016, Marie Claire profiled Ansary as one of 14 privileged women to change the world.
 Other recognitions include a feature in Angeleno Magazine's "Living Legacies of 2016" and selection as one of "Five Iranian Visionaries You Need to Know" and "6 Women Who Build Bridges Not Walls" by The New York Times.
 Ansary has appeared on Larry King, The BBC and Fox News and been featured in a variety of top publications, including CNN.com, The Los Angeles Times, and Teen Vogue.

 In 2017, Ansary was invited to be a visiting fellow at the London School of Economics Centre for Women, Peace and Security.

-In 2018, Ansary was appointed as UN Women Champion for Innovation to advance women and girls in Technology and Entrepreneurship.
+In 2018, she was appointed as UN Women Champion for Innovation to advance women and girls in Technology and Entrepreneurship.
 She was also awarded the 2018 Trailblazer Award from Barnard College at Columbia University presented to those who "exemplify the strength, determination, creativity, and courage."

-In 2019, Ansary was honored with the Ellis Island Medal of Honor.
+In 2019, she received the Ellis Island Medal of Honor.

 In 2020, Ansary was appointed as an expert for Women's Media Center (WMC) SheSource.
 In 2021, The Hill included Ansary in their Changing America article titled "These 10 inspirational women should be household names - here's why they are not" and she presented her work at the Georgetown Institute for Women, Peace, and Security.
 Ansary began serving as the Director of the World Affairs Councils of America Global Women's Lecture Series.

-In 2022, Nina was appointed Director of the Middle East and North Africa Forum Women's Leadership Initiative (WLI) at the University of Cambridge.
+In 2022, she was appointed Director of the Middle East and North Africa Forum Women's Leadership Initiative (WLI) at the University of Cambridge.